Architectures in parametric component-based systems: Qualitative and quantitative modelling: Preliminaries

 \item[-] $L_1 \shuffle L_2 = \bigcup_{w_1 \in L_1, w_2 \in L_2}w_1\shuffle w_2$,

 \item[-] $L^+= \bigcup_{\nu\geq 1}L^{\nu}$, \ \ where $L^1=L$, $L^{\nu+1}=L^{\nu} * L$, and $\nu$ is a natural number. \end{itemize}

 Shuffle operation has been widely studied in formal languages and in concurrency theory in order to model parallel composition semantics of concurrent processes \cite{Ac:Sa,Re:Sh}.
 According to the algebraic definition, the shuffle operator returns the set of all possible interleavings of the corresponding objects.
 Similarly to the work of \cite{Ch:Pa,Hu:Fo}, the motivation to introduce a shuffle type of operator and quantifier in our logics lies in encoding any possible order (interleaving) of sequences of interactions within architectures.
-The study of parametric systems with concurrent semantics is out of the scope of the paper and hence is not considered here, though it could be investigated in future work.
+The study of parametric systems with concurrent semantics is not considered here, though it could be investigated in future work.